 The industry-wide growth of header bidding has given us access to more advertising inventory, but has also exposed inventory to more competing sources of demand.
 As a result, we have significantly lower fill rates for header bidding transactions, and as the percentage of our overall transactions conducted through header bidding increases, our overall fill rates decrease.
-In an effort to increase our header bidding fill rates, in addition to our plans described above, we have made adjustments to our auction dynamics in header bidding transactions.
+In an effort to increase our header bidding fill rates, in addition to our plans described above, we have made adjustments to our auction dynamics in header bidding transactions such as reducing timeouts, working with publishers to fix legacy publisher RTB rules files, increasing the number of user match rates across multiple devices, and fixed other technical mapping related issues.
 Historically, we conducted our RTB auctions based upon second-price principles, consistent with widespread industry practice.
-However, as header bidding increased competition for available inventory, some competing exchanges began submitting bids in header bidding auctions on a first-price or modified first-price basis to increase their chances of winning.
+However, as header bidding increased competition for available inventory, some competing exchanges began submitting bids in header bidding auctions on a first-price or modified-first-price basis to increase their chances of winning.
 This put our buyers at a competitive disadvantage in these transactions and also created some confusion in the market, as it was often unclear how competing buyers were formulating their bids.
 In an effort to capture more inventory for our buyers and deliver better monetization to our sellers, and to provide better transparency and predictability to all our clients, effective as of January 22, 2018, we made first price our default auction dynamic for header bidding transactions.
 This means that the first price or highest bid in our auction wins and that first price is passed to the downstream auction.
-Because buyers may need some time to adapt their systems and bidding strategies to first-price auction dynamics, or may not wish to make those adaptations themselves, we have implemented an optional free feature, which we call Estimated Market Rate ("EMR").
-This feature uses algorithms that monitor existing market conditions against our dataset of auction outcomes to look for opportunities to reduce the amount of the bid that we pass through to the downstream auction on behalf of our winning bidder, while maintaining high fill rates.
-This is intended to help buyers bid on advertising inventory consistent with market values while preserving demand and budget for sellers on our platform.
+Because buyers may need some time to adapt their systems and bidding strategies to first-price auction dynamics, or may not wish to make those adaptations themselves, we have implemented an optional feature called EMR, described above.